Child Tax Credit Payment Schedule for 2021

-How Much Will Your Child Tax Credit Payment Be Each Month?
+How Much Were the Child Tax Credit Payments Each Month?

-The monthly payments are simply an advance of the child tax credit you would otherwise claim on your 2021 tax return.
-In most cases, if you receive all six payments this year (i.e., from July to December), the combined total of all your payments will equal 50% of the credit you're expected to qualify for on your 2021 return.
-You'll then claim the other half when your file your tax return next year.
-(Note that the monthly child tax credit payment amounts don't include the $500 credit available for older children, elderly parents, and other dependents.)
+The monthly payments were simply an advance of the child tax credit you would otherwise claim on your 2021 tax return, which must be filed by April 18, 2022.
+In most cases, if you received all six payments this year (i.e., from July to December), the combined total of all your payments equaled 50% of the credit you're expected to qualify for on your 2021 return.
+You'll claim the other half when your file your tax return next year.
+(Note that the monthly child tax credit payment amounts didn't include the $500 credit available for older children, elderly parents, and other dependents.)

-For 2021 only, the child tax credit amount is increased from $2,000 for each child age 16 or younger to $3,600 per child for kids who are 5 years old or younger and $3,000 per child for kids 6 to 17 years of age.
-If you received your first payment in July, that means the maximum monthly payment for each child under age 6 is $300 and for each child age 6 to 17 is $250.
-Note that families with higher incomes won't receive that much or could be denied the credit altogether, but most eligible parents will see a considerable bump in their child tax credit for the 2021 tax year.
-(Use our 2021 Child Tax Credit Calculator to see how much you should receive each month if you're first payment arrived in July.)
+For 2021 only, the child tax credit amount was increased from $2,000 for each child age 16 or younger to $3,600 per child for kids who are 5 years old or younger and $3,000 per child for kids 6 to 17 years of age.
+If you received your first payment in July, that means the maximum monthly payment for each child under age 6 was $300 and $250 for each child age 6 to 17.
+Note that families with higher incomes didn't receive that much or were denied the credit altogether, but most eligible parents will see a considerable bump in their child tax credit for the 2021 tax year.
+(Use our 2021 Child Tax Credit Calculator to see how much you should have received each month if your first payment arrived in July.)

-Families who get their first monthly payment after July will still receive 50% of their total credit for the year.
-As a result, the total payment will be spread over less than six months, making each monthly payment larger.
-For example, the maximum monthly payment for a family that received its first payment in November is $900-per-child for kids under age 6 and $750-per-child for kids ages 6 through 17.
-If you receive your first payment in December, you'll get $1,800 for each child age 5 and under, and $1,500 for each kid age 6 to 17.
+Families who got their first monthly payment after July still received 50% of their total credit for the year.
+As a result, the total payment was spread over less than six months, making each monthly payment larger.
+For example, the maximum monthly payment for a family that received its first payment in November was $900-per-child for kids under age 6 and $750-per-child for kids ages 6 through 17.
+If you received your first payment in December, you got up to $1,800 for each child age 5 and under, and $1,500 for each kid age 6 to 17.

 Are Child Tax Credit Payments Taxable?

-If you're receiving monthly child tax credit payments, the IRS isn't going to tax that money when you file your tax return next year.
-The payments are simply an advance of the child tax credit that you would otherwise claim on your 2021 return – they aren't "taxable income."
+If you received monthly child tax credit payments in 2021, the IRS isn't going to tax that money when you file your tax return next year.
+The payments were simply an advance of the child tax credit that you will claim on your 2021 return – they aren't "taxable income."
 (Since they're not income, the payments also won't affect your eligibility for SNAP, WIC, or other federal benefits.)

 The monthly payments still can affect next year's tax bill or tax refund, though.
-Since they represent advance payments of the child tax credit, they'll be subtracted from the credit amount you would otherwise be allowed to claim on your 2021 return.
+Since they represent advance payments of the child tax credit, they'll be subtracted from the credit amount you're allowed to claim on your 2021 return.
 That will make your 2021 child tax credit smaller, which means either your tax bill will be higher or your tax refund will be smaller.